chriskmanx/qmole/README.md

 ### QMOLEDEV

 Primary source repository of *ported* applications, all built in-place on a first generation iPad.
 Configure and build scripts have been modified to work around peculiarities of iOS, such as needing signed binaries to prevent the kernel from killing off intermediate executables produced during configuration or compilation.
 This means no cross build system, e.g. Linux or Mac OSX is needed here.
 These are 32 bit builds.
-According to the code counter [CLOC](http://cloc.sourceforge.net), there are approximately *40 million lines of mostly C and C++ code* contained in this repository.

 ### QMOLEDEV64

 Secondary source repository of *ported* systems, all built in-pace on an iPhone 5S.
 These are 64 bit builds.
 Primary application focus is a Swiss Army Knife of network tools that turns your iphone into a Wifi hotspot security tool.
 You will find network capture tcpdump, nmap and snort tools here.
-According to the code counter [CLOC](http://cloc.sourceforge.net), there are approximately *800,000 lines of mostly C, C++ and BASH code* contained in this repository.

 ### XORG0 XORG1 XORG2

 Primary source repositories of *ported* X11 (Unix Windowing) systems.
-According to the code counter [CLOC](http://cloc.sourceforge.net), there are approximately 1.9 million lines of mostly C and C++ code contained in these repositories.

 ### qmole-msg
 ### qmole-probe
 ### qmolegui
 ### qmoledevice

 This is the core of the QMole system itself, written predominantly in Objective-C and OCaml.
-According to the code counter [CLOC](http://cloc.sourceforge.net), there are approximately *2000 lines of Objective-C and OCaml* contained in these repositories.
 Objective-C accommodates the front-end of the system.
-The 400 lines of OCaml comprise the back-end of the system.
+OCaml accommodates the back-end of the system.

 ### scripts